Conditioning Residuals for Diffusion Models via Representation Feedback: Experiments

-Below we show ablation on design choices in self-conditioning and self-distillation.
-Tab.~\ref{ablation:unet_sc}: The adaptive addition of semantic features into the pathway is crucial, which consistently yields greater improvements, whereas a direct addition does not show much benefit.
-Tab.~\ref{ablation:mlp_head}: Using the original MoCo v3 projection head results in the same FID, but linear probing accuracy decreases by 0.5\% compared to our time-dependent one.
-Tab.~\ref{ablation:target_timestep}: Using target features extracted with the optimal timestep in linear probing, leads in accuracy by 0.7\% when compared to SD-DiT's minimal-noise design \citep{sddit}.
-Tab.~\ref{ablation:contrastive_weight}: Either excessive and insufficient contrastive weight leads to degradation in both metrics, suggesting that CL can contribute positively to dual aspects when appropriately tuned.
-Tab.~\ref{ablation:uvit_target}: We investigate two potential distillation target in UViT: from global average pooling or the \texttt{[CLS]} token.
-The \texttt{[CLS]} approach benefits both metrics, indicating that self-conditioning based on this token works well because it aggregates global semantics naturally.
+We ablate two core design choices: how the feedback residual is formed, and how the feedback depth is selected.
+Table~\ref{tab:ablation} studies timestep modulation in Eq.~(\ref{eq:shot}) on CIFAR-100.
+Time-dependent scaling gives the best FID across all three formulations, whereas direct addition does not consistently improve generation, though it may improve accuracy more in some cases.
+This suggests that timestep-aware feedback prioritizes generation in this trade-off by adapting the cue to the denoising trajectory rather than injecting it statically.

-Finally, we validate our layer selection strategy with DiT-B. Among four candidates, the one yielding the lowest training loss after just 20 epochs also achieves the best for both FID and Acc after 100 epochs, indicating that early training loss is highly predictive of final relative performance, and this strategy is efficient and principled.
-It is also intriguing that a single time-averaged loss correlates with both metrics, despite their distinct time-dependencies.
+We also validate our layer selection strategy on ImageNet.
+Across five studied variants, early loss, final FID, and accuracy improve successively from the baseline to $m=8$ and then to $m=9$, and deteriorate through $m=10$ and $m=11$.
+The one with the lowest loss after 20 epochs also achieves the best FID and accuracy at 100 epochs.
+This aligned trend suggests that early diffusion loss is predictive of final relative performance across both metrics without full training.
+This relation is consistent with Fig.~\ref{fig:loss} and the view that improved information flow is reflected in better training dynamics.